Details of our School Direct Training Programmes 2018-19

 Prior to joining Tonbridge Grammar School, trainees will attend three Induction days – two at the school and one with the validating awarding body.

-For tuition fee routes, you will spend 4 days a week training at Tonbridge Grammar School and 1 day a week will be dedicated to further professional development sessions at the validating awarding body.
+For tuition fee routes, you will spend 4 days a week training at Tonbridge Grammar School and 1 day a week will be dedicated to further professional development sessions at our validating awarding body.

 Our TGS School Direct Partners over the last three years have been: